VitoNicolaLosavio/A-Semi-Supervised-Approach-for-Handling-the-Challenges-of-Microbiome-Data/README.md

 The project demonstrates the potential of combining semi-supervised learning with Random Forest for solving complex problems in microbiome classification.

-This is an extension of the work done by: [SAE-microbiome](https://github.com/VeronicaButtaro98/SAE-microbiome.git)
+This is an extension of the work done by: dott.ssa Veronica Buttaro, [SAE-microbiome](https://github.com/VeronicaButtaro98/SAE-microbiome.git)